Awsum-Al/snake/README.md

 setTick(0)`

 YOU MADE IT.
-We're so proud
+Wipe the sweat off your brow and give yourself a pat on the back